flokk.

 Kowloon Park

 A large green park right in Tsim Sha Tsui with flamingo ponds, a maze garden, an open-air swimming pool complex, and a dedicated children's playground.
-The flamingo enclosure alone tends to delight yo
+The flamingo enclosure alone tends to delight younger kids, and the park is completely free to walk through.

 nature_and_outdoors